vnegrisolo/vnegrisolo.github.io/_posts/2016-07-05-configuring-rails-app.md

 ## Format

-In short, my prefered format is `yml`, such as in this example:
+In short, my preferred format is `yml`, such as in this example:

 {: data-path="config/github.yml"}
 ```yml